 As an SMB owner, you took a risk to open your store, which means you’re passionate about what you do and what you sell.
 And it’s important that your shoppers recognize this; it helps build your brand identity and trust.

 Hosting an educational event is a great way to meet locals and show them what your business is all about.
-There’s a wide range of different types of events you could host:
+There’s a wide range of different types of retail events you could host:

 - Wine tasting event at a liquor shop